 Also, it does tend to ease off around weeks 12-14, so not too long to go!
 That said, if you’re in the unlucky 1% of women who suffer from extreme vomiting and sickness, also known as hyperemesis gravidarum (the condition Kate Middleton suffered within both her pregnancies) it’s not something to ignore.

 If you’re unable to eat or drink anything, your lips and mouth are dry and your urine is dark, contact your GP immediately.

 Yep, it’s been on this list for the past few weeks, but it’s still a super common symptom.
 Remember, to cut your body some slack and listen to it – after all, it is growing a baby!

-- A thin, white milky discharge: Another one caused by pregnancy hormone estrogen, this white milky discharge (medically referred to as leukorrhea) protects that important part of your body from infection, by maintaining a healthy balance of bacteria, so don’t worry about it.
+Another one caused by the pregnancy hormone estrogen, this white milky discharge (medically referred to as leukorrhea) protects that important part of your body from infection, by maintaining a healthy balance of bacteria, so don’t worry about it.

-- Spend some time in the fruit isle: Sure, we’ve always known fruit is a good thing, but it’s your best friend now you’re growing a baby.
+You should spend some time in the fruit aisle.
+We already know fruit is a good thing but it’s your best friend now you’re growing a baby.
 With all the vitamins and nutrients your baby needs, it also helps keep you regular.

 Have something you want to ask that we haven’t answered here?
 We want to know what you’re going through, what your experience is, what your concerns are - post now in mumtribe where we, or one of our thousands of mum members, will be able to help!
 You are not alone!
 We are #onemum.
 We are #mumtribe.